 So, you know, all these things begin to factor in here.

-You gotta make a profit to stay in business, unless, of course, you're the federal government, those rules don't normally apply.
+You got to make a profit to stay in business, unless, of course, you're the federal government.

-Um I was watching, so I know this all 50 governors in this country do what Indiana just did.
+All 50 governors in this country do what Indiana just did.

-That's exactly what happens every single day of the week, and that's what these governors offer these companies to take their corporations and all the expense associated with moving their company out of New York and New Jersey and down South someplace.
+That's exactly what happens every single day of the week, and that's what these governors offer these companies to take their corporations and all the expense associated with moving their company out of New York and New Jersey and down south someplace.

 And it should be a lesson.